This is a FREE EVENT sponsored by Gaines-Jones Scholars and open to students, parents and guardians seeking more info on:

-Created in 2004, and based in Northern California, The Gaines-Jones Education Foundation awards college scholarships to Black students in southwest Georgia and the San Francisco Bay Area.
+Created in 2004, and based in Northern California, Gaines-Jones Scholars awards college scholarships to Black students in southwest Georgia and the San Francisco Bay Area.
 In this new video, co-founders Rob and Anita Jones Roehrick share stories of the organization's origins and mission.
 They are joined by their daughter and Advisory Board member, Miranda, and Gaines-Jones Scholars in Georgia: Akerian, Dervin, James, Javon; and in California: Mayana and Yoel.

 On March 13, 2020 Gaines-Jones Founders, Friends, Board Members, Parents and Scholars gathered for a Spring Huddle in Albany, Georgia.
 Watch this video to learn about the history of the organization, how members of our Gaines-Jones family feel about education and how their scholarships have impacted the lives of our Scholars.